mikhailshilkov/mikhailio-docpad/src/documents/2018/08/serverless-cold-start-war/index.html.md

 measured for AWS Lambda.
 To help you read it, I've marked cold starts with blue color, and warm starts with orange color:

-TODO: make Azure orage too?
+TODO: make Azure orange too?

 ![AWS Cold Start vs Warm Start](/aws-coldstart-threshold.png)